Events and Research Studies

 10th to 19th November 2014

-The UK FES-Rowing Group has been collaborating with a group based at the Department of Veterans Affairs (VA) Palo Atlo Health Care System in California.
+The UK FES Rowing Group has been collaborating with a group based at the Department of Veterans Affairs (VA) Palo Atlo Health Care System in California.
 This group is interested in skeletal health after spinal cord injury (SCI).
 The study, funded by the VA, is led by Gary Beaupre PhD, a Research Career Scientist at VA Palo Alto, and Becky Lambach PhD, a Research Biomechanical Engineer (Figure 1 Left).
-Becky is responsible for participant recruitment, bone density measurements using peripheral quantitative computed tomography (pQCT), aquisition of foot and handle forces and body kinematics during rowing in a motion capture lab (Figure 1 Right), and musculoskeletal modelling.
+Becky is responsible for participant recruitment, bone density measurements using peripheral quantitative computed tomography (pQCT), aquisition of foot and handle forces and body kinematics during rowing in a motion capture lab (image right below), and musculoskeletal modelling.
 Other key collaborators at the VA include Dr Graham Creasey, MD and Jenny Kiratli, PhD, both of whom have decades of clinical and research experience working with patients with SCI.

 Both VA Palo Alto and Valley Medical Center have a long history of treating patients with spinal cord injuries.
-The 10-day visit included initial motion capture measurements and pQCT scans by Becky, and DXA scans by Jenny (Figure 3 Left).
-Gary also took Robin to the University of California, San Francisco, School of Medicine, where Galateia took the first ever high-definition CT (XCT) scans of an individual who had been long-term FES-rowing trained (Figure 3 Right).
+The 10 day visit included initial motion capture measurements and pQCT scans by Becky, and DXA scans by Jenny (image left below).
+Gary also took Robin to the University of California, San Francisco, School of Medicine, where Galateia took the first ever high-definition pQCT scans of an individual who had been long-term FES rowing trained (image right below).

 Monterey Bay Aquarium